Canadian Studies-Economics Combined Major Requirements

 Under the Canadian studies combined major program, students fulfill all of the requirements for the economics major plus seven courses in Canadian Studies.
 The requirements for the combined major in Canadian Studies and Economics are given below.
-It is essential that the student work closely with advisors in both the Economics Department and Canadian Studies Board in planning his/her program.
+It is essential that the student work closely with advisors in both the Economics Department and Canadian Studies Board in planning their program.

 Economics - 9.5 units